reddragonnm/FlappyBird-AI/README.md

-# examples-neat-python
+# FlappyBird-AI
-Some examples with the neat-python module to assist the computer to play games!
+AI plays flappy bird with Python and NEAT